tmuo/BubMask/README.md

 - color mask for input image/video
 - logical mask for each bubble detected
 - bubble information list (centroid, area, axes) (to be updated :thinking:)
-- logical mask for one input image (for tracditional PIV or PTV application) (to be updated :thinking:)
+- logical mask for one input image (for conventional PIV or PTV application) (to be updated :thinking:)

 The repository includes: